CMagnac/cmagnac.github.io/_posts/2023-04-22-educational-python.md

 ```

-Run the code in the command line.
+Run the code in the command line with the protein string.

 ```bash
 python prtm.py -i SKADYEK
 ```

+This should output 821.392.

 <br>